Sebil

 Photos:

-Along the Hagai (Al-Wad) road, on the western side of the Temple mount, are several Ottoman sebils.
+Along the Hagai (Al-Wad) road, on the western side of the Temple mount, are two Ottoman sebils.
 The photo below shows one of the Sebils which is closest to the Western Wall.

 Click on the photos to view in higher resolution...